 Planning on spending the summer on the water?
-Even if you are an excellent swimmer, safety always comes first, no matter your activity.
+Even if you are an excellent swimmer, water safety is a must, no matter your activity.
 In order to protect yourself, as well as the members of your family – including your four-legged friends – read our tips to pick the PFD that’s right for you.

-First, what’s the difference between a life jacket and a personal floatation device?
+First, what’s the difference between a life jacket and a personal flotation device?

-The personal floatation device also offers good floatation, is adapted to your activity, and is designed to offer freedom of movement.
-Personal floatation devices are generally offered in a larger spectrum of colours like blue, yellow, and even green and purple.
+The personal flotation device also offers good flotation, is adapted to your activity, and is designed to offer freedom of movement.
+Personal flotation devices are generally offered in a larger spectrum of colours like blue, yellow, and even green and purple.
 When purchasing one, make sure that your device is approved by one of the following associations: Transport Canada, The Canadian Coast Guard, or Oceans Canada.

-Fishing personal floatation device (PFD): what should you consider?
+Fishing personal flotation device (PFD): what should you consider?

 If you love to go fishing all summer long, make sure that your fishing PFD is lightweight, has pockets (practical for slipping in some extra spoons, line, sinkers, etc.) and have a small piece of fake sheepskin to attach your flies or lures.

-Personal floatation devices for kayaks and stand up paddle boards: what criteria should you consider?
+Personal flotation devices for kayaks and stand up paddle boards: what criteria should you consider?